ahmadsm1/Rocket-League-Winning-Strategies/final_report_group40.md

 ## **Conclusion**

 Jared - At the beginning the question was asked "Does a more aggressive play style win you more games in Rocket League?"
 From the multiple graphs shown above we can see that taking more shots on net and commiting more demolitions on the opponent gives us that edge we need to put them in a bad position for us to score.
+We saw with demolitions committed that on average teams who won committed 1 more demolition than the teams that lost.
+We also saw that the angle of the graph is much steeper when it comes to taking shots and scoring goals.
+From this I've learned that having a more agressive play style while playing Rocket League will pay off.
+Demolitions are good to use to give you a window of oppurtunity to score but always make sure you're focusing on taking those shots on net no matter what.
+More shots equals more goals which equals more wins.
+I also learned the importance of asking the right questions and that when you go through your anaylsis it's important to stay open minded to being wrong and trying to use the data to see something you may not have expected.